dckms/system-architecture/emacsway/it/ddd/tactical-design/domain-model/domain-events/domain-events-in-ddd.rst

     No, it does not.
 You can make your read store immediately consistent.
 That is, your read store can be updated when your command side succeeds (in the same transaction).

     For many legacy/existing apps, transitioning to eventually consistent read stores will either force you to go through bogus hoops of mimicking synchronous calls.
-Users will bang down on your door with pitchforks and torches if you try and transition to an asynchronous model if you don’t change their business process first.
+Users will bang down on your door with pitchforks and torches if you try and transition to an asynchronous model if you don't change their business process first.

-    Instead, you can start with immediate consistency and transition where and when it’s needed.
-Unless a user expects a confirmation page, making every command page have a series of confirmations of “your request was received” is going to annoy the snot out of your users.
+    Instead, you can start with immediate consistency and transition where and when it's needed.
+Unless a user expects a confirmation page, making every command page have a series of confirmations of "your request was received" is going to annoy the snot out of your users.

     Myth #3 – CQRS requires a bus/queues/asynchronous messaging

-    See above myth. **Nothing about CQRS says “thou shalt use NServiceBus”.
-It’s just not there.
-You’re merely separating infrastructure between handling commands and queries, but the how is quite varied.
-Don’t start with a bus until you prove you need eventual consistency.**
+    See above myth. **Nothing about CQRS says "thou shalt use NServiceBus".
+It's just not there.
+You're merely separating infrastructure between handling commands and queries, but the how is quite varied.
+Don't start with a bus until you prove you need eventual consistency.**

     Consistency models are a business decision because it directly impacts user experience.
 An eventually consistent model requires a different user experience than an immediate one, and this is not something you can just "slip in" to your users, or try to emulate.
-If you’re attempting to emulate immediate consistency in an eventually consistent model, you’re doing something wrong.
+If you're attempting to emulate immediate consistency in an eventually consistent model, you're doing something wrong.

     \- "`Busting some CQRS myths <https://lostechies.com/jimmybogard/2012/08/22/busting-some-cqrs-myths/>`__" by Jimmy Bogard